 We gather around challenges that address the Sustainable Development Goals as defined by the UN in the Agenda 2030.
-The challenges are sourced from the crowd and you are welcome to suggest a challenge for the hackers to work on.
+The challenges are sourced from the crowd.
 Deadline for submitting a challenge is 15th of February, i.e. registration has closed for this year.
-We will publish challenges as we go!
+We will publish the challenges as we go!

 Challenge: Farmed Blue Mussels from the Baltic Sea